pmndrs/zustand/docs/reference/use-store.md

 ---
 title: useStore
 description:
-nav: 212
+nav: 213
 ---

-# useStore
+# useStore ⚛️

-`useStore` lets you use a vanilla store in React.
+`useStore` is a React Hook that lets you use a vanilla store in React.

 ```js
 useStore(api, selector)